By Tre Pryor

 9. Property Infringement

 There are times when the government comes in and requires a property owner to sell a portion of their land via eminent domain.
 Usually this is for a road, highway or airport expansion of some sort.
 These sellers are anxious to sell before the work crews come and buyers can usually get quite a bargain.
-Just remember to do all of your due diligence beforehand, so that you fully understand the extent of the government work and are happy with that outcome before purchasing one of these homes.
+Just remember to do all of your due diligence beforehand, so that you fully understand the extent of the government work and are happy with that outcome before purchasing this type of home.

 8. City to City

 Most people do not have the luxury to choose where they live due to job requirements.
 But if you are one of the lucky ones, selecting a city with great bang for your buck home prices, then you can land yourself a real estate bargain.
-Louisville didn't make MSN's 2008 MSN Real Estate best bargain markets but for years, Louisville home values have been very attractive compared to the rest of the country, Louisville housing is very affordable.
+Do some research to find best buy markets and choose a city that's currently hot.
+Some years Louisville makes the list, others not, but compared to most of the country, Louisville housing is very affordable.

 7. Looking Ahead

 But a wise shopper will look at the surrounding neighborhoods to see where the hot trend might spread once everything has bought up in the first area.
-Frankfort Avenue and Clifton are neighborhoods near the Highlands.
+Frankfort Avenue and Clifton are similar neighborhoods.
 They both carry many of the same character traits and prices haven't yet spiked for these areas like they have for the Highlands.
 These areas are good bets for finding yourself a real estate bargain.

 6. Uniformed Sellers

 For the most part, For Sale by Owners (FSBO) properties don't meet with much success.
 I wrote a piece called Top 10 Things to Consider When Contemplating a FSBO that highlights some of the difficulties that FSBO's encounter.